The Five Jump Focus Classifications

 • Limited mobility due to movement or injury history, causing individuals to rely on short ranges of motion.

 Practical Application: At this point, it is appropriate to discuss the ability to either expand and create further classifications or simplify to create less.
-As always practicality is going to dictate how simple or complex these classifications can be.
-In more limited situations, organizations can simply classify individuals based on a shared lowest variable, utilizing the 3 classes above.
+As always, practicality is going to dictate how simple or complex these classifications can be.
+In more limited situations, organizations can simply classify individuals based on a shared lowest variable, utilizing the three classes above.
 There are some inherent limitations to this model as all individuals with Drive as their lowest variable aren't the same.
-This simple classification may allow for a better end result if resources are more limited, the choice is ultimately up to the organization.
-While instead, some sporting organizations may create additional categories based upon position or training age.
-Instead of having only 5 classifications, there may be 15 (5 Movement Signature classifications for 3 different position groups).
+This simple classification may allow for a better end result if resources are more limited.
+The choice is ultimately up to the organization.
+While instead, some sporting organizations may create additional categories based on position or training age.
+Instead of having only five classifications, there may be 15 (e.g., five Movement Focuses for three different position groupings).

 Regardless of the classification system utilized, it is important to understand all of the five Movement Signature classifications as individuals will fall into each of the categories.